-Marcus first visited the museum in 2016, and like many before him, was captivated by the sights and sounds he experienced there.
-Marcus joined the Museum as a tour guide, and latterly became a trustee.
+Marcus first visited the Museum in 2016, and like many before him, was captivated by the sights and sounds he experienced there.
+Marcus joined as a tour guide, and latterly became a trustee.
 His working life has been spent in the licensed retail industry, including being a manager for Forte Hotels for 5 years, with Courage Brewing as an area manager responsible for some 28 public houses, and Morland Brewery in 1983 as a Business Development Manager for 15 large catering outlets.
 In 1998, Marcus set up his own consultancy - Harborne Innpact Services, providing training on all aspects of hospitality, catering, licensing law, premises licencing and heath and safety best practice - all skills which have been of enormous practical help to the Musical Museum in recent years.

 Marcus still runs his company, and covers some 25,000 miles a year in the delivery of various contracts.
 He is an active member of his local church and a long-standing governor of an independent school in High Wycombe as well as President of the school's PTA.

 Simon Hill – Vice-Chairman, IT & Technical Director

 Simon brings with him a lifelong appreciation of music - and pipe organs in particular - which stems from his early years as a Cathedral Chorister.
-In addition to his extensive technical knowledge as a Chartered IT Professional, he also has experience in stagecraft, which began with his first job as a stage electrician at the Theatre Royal, Plymouth and continues through his hobbies as a pyrotechnician and lighting designer.
-He is also responsible for the technical design of the Museum's spectacular series of Christmas and Summer concerts, our online presence and digital broadcasting capability.
+In addition to his technical knowledge as a Chartered IT Professional, he also has experience in stagecraft, which began with his first job as a stage electrician at the Theatre Royal, Plymouth and continues through his hobbies as a pyrotechnician and lighting designer.
+He is also responsible for the technical design of the Museum's live concerts and events, our online presence and digital broadcasting capability.

-Michael J Wood – Conservation & Exhibitions Director
+Michael J Wood – Conservation & Exhibition Director